arevaldez/TechFlip/content/blog/react-context-api-part-2/index.md

 <br>

 Now, instead of just calling a function to toggle true or false, we're actually passing a value to a function.
-Let's look back at the `switchNameHandler` that was passed as a value in the Provider of the Parent Componenent.
+Let's look back at the `switchNameHandler` that was passed as a value in the Provider of the Parent Component.

 ```jsx
 value={{